 So, that brings us to the end of my ClickBank review.

-ClickBank provides affiliates with a marketplace to find a wide range of digital, and some physical, products to promote.
+ClickBank provides affiliates with a marketplace for finding a wide range of digital, and some physical, products to promote.

 In fact, I remember the good old days of affiliate marketing when you could direct-link from AdWords to a ClickBank sales page and make money the easy way.

 The real issue this network has this is that literally anyone can sell a product on ClickBank.

 And that includes lots of products by “Get rich quick” and “internet marketing” gurus.